 (July 6, 2015) – There are two highly inaccurate statements that are often made about the use of wood pellets as a substitute for coal in power generation.
 (1) The CO2 released from the combustion of wood pellets is greater than the CO2 released from the combustion of coal; (2) Using wood pellets for heat or power creates a carbon debt that takes decades to repay.
 Both the “pellets are worse than coal” and the “carbon debt” arguments have become ingrained in the anti-biomass literature.
 In this white paper we will show why those statements, often presented as facts, are inaccurate.
 The paper is HERE.

-(Updated June 26, 2015) – FutureMetrics has a White Paper and Dashboard.
+(Updated June 26, 2015) – FutureMetrics has a White Paper .
 The paper is titled, “A Rational and Pragmatic Off-Ramp to a Decarbonized Future“.
 The paper discuses how co-firing wood pellets with coal in existing US coal power plants is a low-cost solution to lowering carbon emissions.
 The strategy is founded on keeping the critical baseload support that the coal fired fleet brings to the grid.
 It is a strategy that unites the power generators, the coal producers, the pellet producers, and the states working on compliance plans for the Clean Power Plan.
-The Dashboard allows the user to change many of the inputs to the co-firing model.
-The paper is HERE and the Dashboard is HERE .
+The paper is HERE.

 (March 27, 2015) – Some members of congress have gained strong press lately by saying that the Clean Power Plan will close hundreds of coal fired power plants and that the plan is a “war on coal”.
 In fact, if the coal industry and the power stations that use coal follow a strategy that is proven successful in Europe and South Korea, coal plants will not close and coal producers may see their margins improve.
 Furthermore the strategy will increase the number of jobs in the power industry and its supply chains at an almost insignificant cost per kilowatt-hour (kWh).
 We show why the Clean Power Plan is NOT a war on coal.
 Click HERE to download the white paper.